ryanbrate/KB_sampling/README.md

 ### profile all samples.

-    i.e., what has been sampled?
+i.e., how many of each query combination have been sampled, for each config?

 ```python
 python3 profile_samples.py